DiscoveryGroup/bmgraph-java/bmgraph.md

 lines.
 Each line is terminated by an UNIX-style linefeed (`\n`).
 The following types of lines are allowed:

-1. Special nodes (e.g. query starting nodes, terminal nodes)
+1. Nodes (e.g. query starting nodes, terminal nodes)
 2. Edges
 3. Comments (some with special meaning)
 4. Empty lines